JacobHowe247/Datacamp-SQL-associate-/README.md

-# Datacamp-SQL-associate-
+# Datacamp-SQL-associate
-A collection of the projects completed in order to obtain the SQL associate certification on datacamp
+The projects completed in order to obtain the SQL associate certification on datacamp